BrainDrive Plugin Data Field Reference

 - Review

-array for required permissions - Check that permissions are spelled correctly
+permissionsarray for required permissions - Check that permissions are spelled correctly

 - Ensure you're not requesting unnecessary permissions